Nour-Wael/plan-b-career-guidance/README.md

 ---

 ## 💡 Solution
-Plan B is a smart career guidance platform that helps users discover their interests, build personalized career paths, and prepare for real job opportunities aligned with the local job market.
+Masar is a smart career guidance platform that helps users discover their interests, build personalized career paths, and prepare for real job opportunities aligned with the local job market.

 ---